onflow/docs/docs/networks/node-ops/access-onchain-data/access-nodes/access-node-configuration-options.md

 # Setup Data Indexing

-First, your node needs to download and index the data.
+First, your node needs to download and index the execution data.
 There are 3 steps:

 1. Enable Execution Data Sync
 2. Download the root checkpoint file
 3. Configure the node to run the indexer

-As of **`mainnet24`** / **`devnet49`**, Access nodes can be configured with the following options:
+As of **`mainnet24`** / **`devnet49`**, Access nodes can be configured to index execution data to support local script execution, and serving all of the Access API endpoints using local data.
+There are different setup procedures depending on if you are enabling indexing immediately after a network upgrade, or at some point between upgrades.

-1. **Indexing Enablement**: Access nodes can be configured to support enabling indexing when the checkpoint is from the root block in the node's root protocol state snapshot.
-2. **Mid-Spork Indexing**: Access nodes also support starting indexing using a mid-spork checkpoint with a root snapshot taken at the same height.

 # Enable Execution Data Sync